 Frank Gannon, moderator, Special Assistant to President Nixon

-The first panel consisted of three members of the Nixon administration who were directly involved in enacting the policy of self-determination.
-In describing how the landmark policy came to be, the panelists underscored how President Nixon’s actions were shaped by sincere, deeply-held beliefs that took shape in his youth because of his football coach at Whittier College, American Indian Wallace Newman.
+The first panel consisted of two members of the Nixon administration who were directly involved in enacting the policy of self-determination.
+In describing how the landmark policy came to be, the panelists underscored how President Nixon’s actions were shaped by deeply-held beliefs from his youth because of the mentorship of his football coach at Whittier College, Wallace Newman, a member of the La Jolla Band of Luiseno Indians.

-Keynote speaker Fred Mendoza, founder and chairman of the Oklahoma Hispanic Institute and member of the Nixon administration, described how the direct impact of self-determination is seen throughout Oklahoma.
-While giving personal reflections, Mr. Mendoza shared how President Nixon worked for a more just society for all Americans.
+Keynote speaker Fred Mendoza, founder and chairman of the Oklahoma Hispanic Institute, was a member of President Nixon’s Cabinet Committee on Spanish Speaking People.
+He described how the direct impact of self-determination is seen throughout Oklahoma and shared other domestic achievements of the Nixon administration.

 Panel 2: A New Sovereignty: The Effects of Self-Determination